job-space/NUCLEO-ALARM/README.md

 ## License

-Project YourLibraryProposes is distributed under the MIT lisense.
+Project NUCLEO-ALARM is distributed under the MIT lisense.